cloudevents/spec/spec.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+### Attribute Naming Convention

+Cloud Events attributes use "camelCasing" for the object member names, to aid integration with common programming languages.

+Attribute names that are composed of multiple words are expressed as compound words, with the first word starting with a lower-case character and all subsequent words starting with an upper-case character, and no separator characters.

+Words that are acronyms are written in all-caps, e.g. "ID" and "URL".

 ### Terminology

 This specification defines the following terms: